ebnerlena/advanced_multivariate_analysis/notes.md

 - **Out-of-Bag Variable Importance**:
   - alternative to variable importance measure
   - randomly permuting the values of each predictor in a test sample to measure the decrease in accuracy
-  - when b-th tree is gown the OOB samples are passed down and the prediction accuracy is recorded
+  - when b-th tree is grown the OOB samples are passed down and the prediction accuracy is recorded
   - then the values for the j-th variable are randomly permuted in the OOB samples and accuracy is computed again
   - the decrease of accuracy as a result of this permuting is averaged over all trees and used as measure of variable j in the random forest
   - prediction error: SUM(yi-T(xi))